-The brilliant Michelle Madsen has created a poetry workshop perfect for Key Stage 3, exploring the theme of imagined worlds.
+The brilliant Michelle Madsen has created a poetry workshop perfect for Key Stage 3 and beyond, exploring the theme of imagined worlds.
 So get ready to immerse yourself in another world and create new possibilities through poetry.

 A cosmos in a carpet, a continent under the stairs, a whole ice sheet in your bathroom sink.

 C. S. Lewis, John Donne, Ursula Le Guin, Coleridge, Lynne Reid Banks, Terry Pratchett and Lewis Carroll are just some of the thousands of authors who opened up cupboard doors, peered into closets, stared at carpets and contemplated fleas to discover other worlds which somehow made it easier to understand the places and times they lived in.

 In this strange time, when our worlds have suddenly shrunk to our homes, let’s take a magnifying glass to places we find so familiar and open up as yet undiscovered universes in unexpected places.

 This is an exercise which I use when I am working on building an idea of the worlds I am creating when I am writing for theatre, but it works really well for poetry and fiction as well.
 There’s nothing like opening up the unknown through places you (think you) know better than the back of your hand.